swamiiyer/swamiiyer.github.io/_pages/cs210/assignments.md

 #### Clarity and Efficiency

 Your solution to each project problem will additionally be checked by a TA for clarity and efficiency.
-Your code will receive 20 points if it meets our expectations (must include adequate comments, must follow good programming principles, and must meet any problem-specific requirements such as corner cases and running times), and marked down otherwise.
+Your code will receive 10 points if it meets our expectations (must include adequate comments, must follow good programming principles, and must meet any problem-specific requirements such as corner cases and running times), and marked down otherwise.

 #### Notes File

-For a project, the given `notes.txt` file must be uploaded with the four sections (1 and 2 mandatory, 3 if applicable, and 4 optional) filled in as appropriate.
-Failing to do so will cost you one point.
+For a project, the given `notes.txt` file must be uploaded with the three sections (\#1 mandatory, \#2 if applicable, and \#3 optional) filled in as appropriate.
+Your notes file will receive 10 points if it meets our expectations (section \#1 must provide a clear high-level description of the project in no more than 200 words), and marked down otherwise.

 ### Submitting Your Work